-Jerry Keyser, Board Chairman of Keyser Marston operates from the San Francisco office.
+Jerry Keyser, Board Chairman of Keyser Marston operates from the Berkeley.
 He is a Founding Principal of Keyser Marston and is a recognized authority in the real estate community for his work, his involvement with ULI, and his membership in the Lambda Alpha Honorary Society.

 Jerry has played a vital role in the transaction negotiation and financial structures that have contributed to many of the West’s distinguished and high impact real estate developments including Yerba Buena Gardens in San Francisco, Horton Plaza in San Diego, California Plaza in Los Angeles and two major sports facilities: AT&T Park in San Francisco and the Levi's (San Francisco 49es) Stadium in Santa Clara.